UWCS/rs118/resources/1/lab.md

 <details>
     <summary>Hint</summary>
     <p>
     You'll need some way to read user input from stdin.
-Check the book, or Rust by Example, to see if there are any examples for this.
+Check The Book, or Rust by Example, to see if there are any examples for this.
     </p>
 </details>